jduartex/free-genai-bootcamp-2025/visual-novel-aztec/Tech-Specs.md

 - JavaScript/TypeScript
 - WebGL for rendering
 - LocalStorage for saving progress
+  - Saves current puzzle state and progression
+  - Stores remaining time (including negative values if time expires)
+  - Records collected inventory items and unlocked hints
+  - Enables players to resume their game session at any point
 - Web Audio API for sound management

 ### UI Requirements